- Clinical science

 - Same stepwise management as with other patients

 - Poorly managed asthma can increase the risk of pregnancy complications (e.g., preeclampsia, premature birth, congenital abnormalities).

 - Asthma in patients under 5 years of age is challenging to diagnose and is often underdiagnosed, as children in this age group are not typically able to adequately perform the spirometric maneuvers.

 - Treatment similar to that for adults, with inhaled corticosteroids as the initial drug of choice

-- Young children (< 5 years) may require nebulizers due to difficulty using other inhalers.
+- Young children (< 5 years) may require nebulizers because of difficulty using inhalers.